marjoleinF/gamtree/README.md

 response ~ local term | global terms | partitioning variables
 ```

 The response must be a single variable.
 Continuous, count, binomial
-variables and other responses are supported through specification of the
+and other response types are supported through specification of the
 `family` argument.
 The local term, separated from the response by a
-tilde (`~`) for GAM trees will comprise spline terms.
+tilde (`~`) should comprise on or more spline terms.
 Although splines
 can in principle be specified for multiple predictors, it is advised to
-restrict the local terms to only a spline of only a single predictor of
+restrict the local terms to a spline of a single predictor of interest.
-interest.

 The global terms, separated from the local term comprise one or more
 smooth and/or parametric (fixed or random) terms, as they would be